sidoh/wwf_api/README.md

 1. The word that was formed by placing the tiles included in the corresponding `Move`.
 2. The number of points earned by playing this word.
+This computation includes any relevant bonuses.
 3. A list of all of the words formed by this play.
 This includes words formed by a parallel play.